Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 Platforms & Ecosystems + New Methodological Approaches

-We are eager to widen the set of methodological approaches, including empirical research, case-based research, field studies, design science, behavioral decision-making experiments, and conceptual research.
+We are eager to widen the set of methodological approaches, including empirical research, case-based research, field studies, design science, behavioural decision-making experiments, and conceptual research.
 At the same time, we acknowledge that with greater availability of usage, process, or environmental data, novel approaches towards computational research (Berente et al. 2019) might allow the creation of insights that are able to unravel micro mechanisms in platforms or shed light on the greater complexities of ecosystems.
 In addition, new ML capabilities suggest novel avenues for qualitative inquiries.

 Bibliography

 - Addo, A. (2022).
 Orchestrating a digital platform ecosystem to address societal challenges: A robust action perspective.
-Journal of Information Technology, 37(4), 359–386. doi.org/10.1177/02683962221088333
+Journal of Information Technology, 37(4), 359–386.

 - Aral, S. (2021).
 The Hype Machine: How Social Media Disrupts Our Elections, Our Economy, and Our Health—And How We Must Adapt.
 Currency.